harshaSenaratne/centicbid-functions/README.md

 npm run serve
 ```

+## Note : Every product has a default bidding timeout of 15mins

 ## Add Product
 To add a product to the firestore, use ```https://us-central1-centicbids-459e0.cloudfunctions.net/addNewProduct
 ```  url.
 Please find the sample json file in the ```sample_json``` folder in the root folder.